 Watts is a vibrant neighborhood of about 40,000 residents located in the southeastern part of the City of Los Angeles.
 The neighborhood has a long history of community organizing and is home to the Watts Towers and other homegrown arts and cultural landmarks.
 Watts is also located near many sources of air pollution, including the intersection of Interstate 110 and 105 freeways, near rail and truck routes for the Port of Los Angeles, and under the flight path for Los Angeles International Airport.
-In addition, Watts residents face limited access to fresh food and affordable housing.
-These and other sources of public health concerns in the neighborhood could be exacerbated as a result of climate change and more extreme heat days.
-The Watts Transformative Climate Communities Program (TCC) grant seeks to address these environmental and economic challenges through a suite of coordinated projects, including developing low carbon transportation options, constructing affordable housing, planting thousands of trees, and supporting other amenities that respond to communitv needs.
+In addition.
+Watts residents face limited access to fresh food and affordable housing.
+These and other sources of public health concerns in the neighborhood are being exacerbated as a result of climate change and more extreme heat days.
+The Watts TCC grant seeks to address these environmental and economic challenges through a suite of coordinated projects, including developing lowcarbon transportation options, constructing affordable housing, planting thousands of trees, and supporting other amenities that respond to community needs.